aspose-words/Aspose.Words-for-.NET/README.md

 This package contains [Examples](https://github.com/asposewords/Aspose_Words_NET/tree/master/Examples) and Showcase projects for [Aspose.Words for .NET](http://www.aspose.com/categories/.net-components/aspose.words-for-.net/default.aspx) and will help you write your own applications.

+Aspose.Words for .NET is a class library that enables your applications to perform a great range of document processing tasks.
+Aspose.Words supports DOC, DOCX, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
+With Aspose.Words you can generate, modify, convert, render and print documents without utilizing Microsoft Word.

 <p align="center">

   <a title="Download complete Aspose.Words for .NET source code" href="https://github.com/asposewords/Aspose_Words_NET/archive/master.zip">